Whisks & Giggles

 What is Zabaglione?

-Zabaglione is basically the Italian version of a sabayon sauce, but made with marsala wine.
-Unlike sabayon, zabaglione specifies a sweet marsala wine and is less, um, open to interpretation.
+Zabaglione is basically the Italian version of a sabayon sauce, made with Marsala wine.
+Unlike sabayon, zabaglione specifically uses sweet Marsala wine and is, um…less open to interpretation.

 Why Don’t We Use Zabaglione in Tiramisu?